BMILAB/PASCCA/README.md

 About
 ====================
 The package PASCCA is an easy-to-use R package for analyses of APA related gene expression, including the characterization of poly(A) sites, quantification of association between genes with/without repeated measurements, clustering of APA-related genes to infer significant APA specific gene modules, and the evaluation of clustering performance with a variety of indexes.
 By providing a better treatment of the noise inherent in repeated measurements and taking into account multiple layers of poly(A) site data, PASCCA could be a general tool for clustering and analyzing APA-specific gene expression data.
-In addition, users can download poly(A) site data sets in the [link](https://github.com/BMILAB/Synthetic-PolyA-Site-Data).
+For the convenience of users, we provide synthetic [poly(A) site data sets](https://github.com/BMILAB/Synthetic-PolyA-Site-Data).

 Installing PASCCA
 =============